bethylamine/bethylamine.github.io/library/investigations/benjanun.md

     sizeable cast of followers who respond to her calls to help launch attacks".
     * This is not a fair comparison, as Mixon is not asking anyone to defend her or attack RH, but rather draw more attention to her expose.
-  * The author continues to make comparisons to liken Mixon's actions to RH's actions: "Apparently, it’s not what RH was allegedly doing that what wrong, because Mixon and her associtates[sic] are involved in the exact same behaviours.
-It’s who she was."
+  * The author continues to make comparisons to liken Mixon's actions to RH's actions: "Apparently, it�s not what RH was allegedly doing that what wrong, because Mixon and her associtates[sic] are involved in the exact same behaviours.
+It�s who she was."
     * This serves no purpose but to suggest that the two are equally bad.
 Even if this is the case, that would still mean that RH's behavior is bad.
-* "BS is reformed."[^6] "[it's] disingenuous to refer to something she has repeatedly apologized for because it shows that you aren't really after accountability but rather that you want her to stop supporting trans women who talk about transmisogyny"[^42]
+* "BS is reformed."[^6] "[it's] disingenuous to refer to something she has repeatedly apologized for because it shows that you aren't really after accountability but rather that you want her to stop supporting trans women who talk about transmisogyny"[^35]
   * The following years, including to this very day, show otherwise.

 For the reasons above, [^6] appears to give way more benefit of the doubt than what I would consider reasonable for the average person.

-[^16] relies a lot on an appeal to incredulity, rather than evidence / [reductio ad absurdum](https://en.wikipedia.org/wiki/Reductio_ad_absurdum), i.e. "This is so ridiculous, it can't be true."
+[^11] relies a lot on an appeal to incredulity, rather than evidence / [reductio ad absurdum](https://en.wikipedia.org/wiki/Reductio_ad_absurdum), i.e. "This is so ridiculous, it can't be true."
 * "for the above to have any meaning *at all*, it requires attributing *enormous* power to a single reviewer, allowing them to exert far-reaching influence over huge swathes of the publishing industry."
 * "to believe that it *is* true would require that Bee have some sort of superhuman understanding of psyychology and specific person's triggers."
 * "Read those exchanges.
 If you can figure out how they could have *possibly* been "goading"[sic] into a suicide attempt, I'd love to hear it."

 ## Conclusion